Nynros/InternetSecurity/README.txt

     Reboot your router and check the DNS settings

 Topic: Internet Browser
-    Use the Brave-Browser, its privacy focused (https.//brave.com) Install and make the Brave-Browser default on your pc Install and make the Brave-Browser default on smartphone/tablet (iOS and Android Apps availiable) Change the following settings
+    Use the Brave-Browser, it's privacy focused (https.//brave.com) Install and make the Brave-Browser default on your pc Install and make the Brave-Browser default on smartphone/tablet (iOS and Android Apps availiable) Change the following settings